A couple of plastic water bottles slowly float by. In the distance we see many more. They’re everywhere around us calmly floating down the river.

 Splash.
 One more.

 We are on the boat ride to Majuli island (Assam, India), crossing the Brahmaputra river by ferry.
 Having been on the bumpy road for a few hours, the crossing is a welcome break.
 The boat is jam packed with people, motorcycles, cars, and stuff, lots of stuff.

-A plastic water bottle slowly floats by.
-In the distance we see more bottles.
-They’re surrounding us and contaminating the view, but our fellow traveler seem to be unaware.
-One soft splash after another, they throw the empty packages of their drinks in the river.
+Our fellow traveler seem to be unaware what they’re doing.
+One soft splash after another, they throw their empty drinks in the river.
 Away they float.

 The water bottle farce

 Most plastic bottles are made of Polyethylene Terephthalate, also known as PET.
 This material poses various problems.

 Firstly, their manufacturing process uses high amounts of energy.
 It is estimated that one quarter of a plastic bottle’s volume in oil will be lost in the process, with the consequential accompanying amounts of CO2 emissions.